 There are plenty of neighborhood shops in the many villages in Miami Township, with a plethora of eating and retail locations located along St. Rt.
 28. A 15-minute drive will take homeowners to nearby Eastgate Mall or Kenwood Towne Center shopping malls.

 Many residents take some short of extracurricular learning opportunities at nearby Live Oaks Career School.
-Residents can enjoy the outdoors through the tennis courts, volleyball courts or horseshoe pits at the Community Park where the natural amphitheatre hosts theatre and musical performances during the summer months.
+Residents can enjoy the outdoors through the tennis courts, volleyball courts or horseshoe pits at the Community Park where the natural amphitheater hosts theatre and musical performances during the summer months.
 Because of its location on the scenic east fork of the Little Miami River, residents frequent the scenic bike/hike trail that intersects here at Riverview Park.
-Neighbors also enjoy Miami Meadows Park, trails and canoe access at the Kelly Nature Preserve, and the Long Branch Farm, a division of the Cincinnati Nature Center that welcomes thousands of visitors each year to this working farm to learn about livestock, sustainable farming, and see the rare, exposed layers of Ordovician fossils.
+Residents also enjoy Miami Meadows Park, trails and canoe access at the Kelly Nature Preserve.
+The Long Branch Farm, a division of the Cincinnati Nature Center, welcomes thousands of visitors each year to learn about livestock, sustainable farming, and see rare Ordovician fossils.